globaltravelreport/global-travel-report/content/articles/1-scotlands-cruise-boom-a-130m-lift-tips-for-aussies.md

 ---
-title: '''Scotland’s Cruise Boom: A £130m Lift & Tips for Aussies'''
+title: 'Scotland’s Cruise Boom: A £130m Lift & Tips for Aussies'
 summary: >-
   Scotland has recently emerged as a crowd-puller in the cruise tourism sector, offering a substantial £130m injection into its economy.
 For Australian ...